chepeniv/PR-T3/Reflection/README.md

    started
 	- were there any technical concepts or skills that were particularly challenging for you ?
+	- did you face any difficulties in adapting to the learning environment or collaborating with peers ?
 	- how did you navigate these challenges and what did you learn from them ?

 4. create a journal entry summarizing your reflections -- include at least one